Truth in Lending Act: History

-From TILA's inception, the authority to implement the statute by issuing regulations was given to the Federal Reserve Board.
-Effective July 21, 2011, TILA's general rulemaking authority was transferred to the Consumer Financial Protection Bureau pursuant to the Dodd–Frank Wall Street Reform and Consumer Protection Act.
-The Board retains limited rulemaking authority under TILA for loans made by certain motor vehicle dealers covered by section 1029(a) of the Dodd–Frank Act, and the Board's Regulation Z continues to apply to those entities.
+From TILA's inception, the authority to implement the statute by issuing regulations was given to the Federal Reserve Board (FRB).
+However, effective July 21, 2011, TILA's general rule making authority was transferred to the Consumer Financial Protection Bureau (CFPB), whose authority was established pursuant to provisions enacted by the passage of the Dodd–Frank Wall Street Reform and Consumer Protection Act in July 2010.
+Any forthcoming regulations implementing the statute, which are also formally referred to as Regulation Z, will be codified at and attempt to mirror the FRB's Regulation Z whenever feasible.
+The Federal Reserve retained some limited rule making authority under TILA for loans made by certain motor vehicle dealers, and for certain other provisions.